ShizuVoice/qna-bot/README.md

 # QnA Bot
-A bot that is used for online class on Discord.
+A Discord bot that is purposely used for online class as a simple online "test paper" and a moderation bot.

-Bot is in very early development build at the moment.
+Bot is still in development at this moment.

+*Readme will be available soon...*